Wave equations with moving potentials: Introduction

-\end{thm} We will reply on the structure formula of the wave operators by Beceanu.
+We will rely on the structure formula of the wave operators by Beceanu-Schlag \cite{BeSch}.
 Although one can obtain similar results without using the structure formula, see \cite{GC2}, the goal of our exposition is the illustrate a general strategy that one can pass the estimates for the free evolution to the perturbed one via the structure formula provided there are some symmetries of the free solution operators.

-As applications of the above estimates, we study both regular and reversed Strichartz estimates for scattering states to a wave equation with a moving potential.
-Suppose $\vec{v}(t)\in\mathbb{R}$ is a trajectory such that there exist $\vec{\mu}\in\mathbb{R}^{3}$
+As applications of the estimates above, we study both regular and reversed Strichartz estimates for scattering states to a wave equation with a moving potential with the trajectory asymptotically like a straight line.
+Suppose $\vec{Y}(t)\in\mathbb{R}^{3}$ is a trajectory such that there exists $\vec{\mu}\in\mathbb{R}^{3},\,\left|\vec{\mu}\right|<1$ with

 Consider

 with initial data